-- 77.(1) Not later than one hundred and eighty (180) days after the end of each fiscal year, the Council must prepare an annual report on the operations and financial performance of the First Nation for the previous fiscal year. - (2) The annual report referred to in subsection (1) must include the following: - (a) a description of the services and operations of the First Nation; - (b) a progress report on any established financial objectives and performance measures of the First Nation; and - (c) the audited annual financial statements of the First Nation for the previous fiscal year, including special purpose reports. - (3) The senior manager must provide the annual report referred to in subsection (1) - (a) to a member of the First Nation as soon as practicable after a request is made by the member; - (b) to the Board as soon as practicable after the report's publication, if the First Nation has a certificate issued by the Board under section 50(3) of the Act; and - (c) to the First Nations Finance Authority as soon as practicable after the report's publication, if the First Nation is a borrowing member.
+77.(1) Not later than one hundred and eighty (180) days after the end of each fiscal year, the Council must ensure the completion and approval of an annual report on the operations, management and financial performance of the First Nation for the previous fiscal year.

+(2) The annual report referred to in subsection (1) must include the following:

+(a) a description of the programs, services and operations of the First Nation;

+(b) a progress report on any established financial objectives, goals and performance measures of the First Nation prepared by officers of the First Nation; and

+(c) the audited annual financial statements of the First Nation for the previous fiscal year, including special purpose reports.

+(3) The senior manager must provide the annual report referred to in subsection (1)

+(a) to a member of the First Nation as soon as practicable after a request is made by the member;

+(b) to the Board as soon as practicable after the report's publication, if the First Nation has a certificate issued by the Board under section 50(3) of the Act;

+(c) to the First Nations Finance Authority as soon as practicable after the report's publication, if the First Nation is a borrowing member; and

+(d) for electronic posting and accessibility on the First Nation website.

-- (4) The Council must establish policies or procedures respecting, or give directions respecting, an accessible process and remedy available to First Nation members who have requested but have not been provided with the annual report of the First Nation including requiring - (a) the maintenance of a register for the annual report that identifies all members who have requested a copy of the annual report, the date each request was received and the date the annual report was provided to the member; and - (b) the senior manager to report quarterly to the Finance and Audit Committee on the steps taken to ensure compliance with subsection (3) and council policy made under this subsection.
+(4) The Council must establish policies or procedures respecting, or give directions respecting, an accessible process and remedy available to First Nation members who have requested but have not been provided with the annual report of the First Nation including requiring

+(a) the maintenance of a register for the annual report that identifies all members who have requested a copy of the annual report, the date each request was received and the date the annual report was provided to the member; and

+(b) the senior manager to report quarterly to the Finance and Audit Committee on the steps taken to ensure compliance with subsection (3) and council policy made under this subsection.